 Essentially, the ancient art of naturally fermented bread creates a healthier and more delicious loaf of bread.
 Try for yourself by ordering a loaf today!

 What about special orders?

 You don't see the bread you love anywhere?
-You have an event and want bread for it?
-We bake special orders when ever we can.
+You have an event or birthday and want bread for it?
+I bake special orders when ever I can.
 Contact me to talk about your special wishes and I will try my best to make them happen.